Graz: Transport

 From the central train station (Hauptbahnhof), regional trains link to most of Styria.
 Direct trains run to most major cities nearby including Vienna, Salzburg, Innsbruck, Maribor and Ljubljana in Slovenia, Zagreb in Croatia, Budapest in Hungary, Prague and Brno in the Czech Republic, Zürich in Switzerland, as well as Munich, Stuttgart, Heidelberg, and Frankfurt in Germany.
 Trains for Vienna leave every hour.
 In recent years many railway stations within the city limits and in the suburbs have been rebuilt or modernised and are now part of the Styria S-Bahn, a commuter train service connecting the city with its suburban area and towns nearby.

 Graz Airport is located about 10 km south of the city centre and is accessible by bus, railway, taxi and car.
-Direct destinations include Berlin, Düsseldorf, Frankfurt, Hamburg, Munich, Vienna and Zurich.
+Direct destinations include Berlin, Düsseldorf, Frankfurt, Hamburg, Istanbul, London, Munich, Vienna and Zurich.
 In 2021 a two-line metro system was proposed for Graz, which would make Graz the second Austrian city with a rapid transit system after Vienna.